natanael-b/make-portable/README.md

 > * In the --desktop= option, it will first be checked if the file exists, otherwise it will be searched in all directories listed in XDG_DATA_DIRS
 > * If --keep-config is used all user configuration accessed by application will be bundled, make sure to reset all private info before using this flag
 > * For using `--build-appimage` is necessary to pass `--desktop=` and `--icon=`
+> * If `--lock-gtk-theme= is used and on runtime the GTK theme is not found in `AppDir` or in system, the application will use default GTK Adwaita

 # Compatibility with linux distros